standardgalactic/third-brain/_Areas/Personal Finance/Luck and Risk.md

 # Luck and Risk
-- The stories, [[How Bill Gates got lucky]] and [[Unluckiness of Kent Evans]], show the fickleness of luck and risk
+- The stories, [[How Bill Gates got lucky]] and [[Unluckiness of Kent Evans, best friend of Bill Gates]], show the fickleness of luck and risk
-- They influence every outcome in life
-- Cannot believe in one without respecting the other
-- The accidental impact of actions outside of our control can be more consequential than the ones you consciously take
-- We should be more forgiving to ourselves when we fail, because of the role that risk plays
-- Its extremely difficult to identify what is luck and what is skill
-	- And what is risk

-> [!important] 100% of outcomes cannot be attributed to effort, skills and decisions

 > [!NOTE] When judging financial decisions or any decision, its never as good or as bad as it seems.
 > The role of luck or risk is hard to measure.